cdap-guides/cdap-mapreduce-guide/README.rst

 ---------------

 Following sections will guide you through building an application from scratch.
-If you are interested in deploying and running the application right away, you can download its source code and binaries from `here <placeholder..>`_ In that case feel free to skip the next two sections and jump right to Build and Run Application section.
+If you are interested in deploying and running the application right away, you can download its source code and binaries from `here <placeholder..>`_

 Application Design
 ------------------